web2solutions/dhxMVP/README.md

 ## Why another MV* implementation?

-[DHTMLX framework](http://www.dhtmlx.com) does NOT provides any MV* solution, or even implement any complex design pattern in their component calls.
+The [DHTMLX framework](http://www.dhtmlx.com), the main actor on the UI side of this project, does not implement any MV* model to create applications, or even implement any complex design pattern in their component calls.

 Rather than the facade pattern used in several frameworks to init components, generally, DHTMLX pragmatically set up components `line by line`, by explicit calling component methods and passing the properly arguments on each call.
-That is their `default model`, but also let you to set up your component using facade.
+That is their `default model`.
+Of course it also let you to set up your component using facade.

 It makes DHTMLX simple and powerful.
 It let starter javascript programmers to build Enterprise Javascript applications.

 Another reason is actually there is no MV* framework or library which let you to build MV* aplications using DHTMLX components `using the same paradigm` or even similar in the way they were created.

 DHTMLX fits to a paradigm that is very similar to other frameworks like EXT JS (Senha actually), Dojo, Qooxdoo and others in term of how to implement applications using the `Component Driven Developmemnt` approach.

 Frameworks like DHTMLX provides mature and tested components API, rather the model where you create your own components.